An Integrated Approach to Producing High-Quality Food (QUALISUD)

 Content type: Page

-UMR IATE is developing a multidisciplinary scientific approach to the characterization, processing, and utilization of renewable agricultural resources from the agricultural, forestry, and agri-food sectors.
+UMR IATE is developing a multidisciplinary scientific approach to the characterization, processing, and valorization of renewable agro-resources from the agricultural, forestry, and agri-food sectors.
 The UMR focuses in particular on the structure and functionality of biopolymers and biomolecules.
 Its multidisciplinary expertise lies at the intersection of: biochemistry; physical chemistry; process engineering; biotechnology; chemistry; physics; and numerical and computational modeling.
-Research addresses the complexity of agricultural resources using high-performance analytical methods and the design of innovative technological pathways for processing in the fields of agri-food, bio-based materials, biocatalysis, and bioenergy.
-Label: Joint Research Unit Research UMR)Main Affiliations:UM, INRAE, Institut AgroResearch Cluster: Agriculture, Environment, Biodiversity – AEBEDoctoral Schools: Information, Structures, Systems; Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL Portal: publications of the unit WEBSITE
+The research addresses the complexity of agricultural resources using advanced analytical methods and the design of innovative technological pathways for processing in the fields of agri-food, bio-based materials, biocatalysis, and bioenergy.
+Designation: Joint Research Unit Research UMR)Primary sponsoring organizations:UM, INRAE, Institut AgroResearch cluster: Agriculture, Environment, Biodiversity – AEBEDoctoral schools: Information, Structures, Systems; Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: the unit’s publications WEBSITE

 HydroSciences Montpellier (HSM)